-Funds in which the lawyer and the client have a present or potential shared interest also are required to be deposited into an escrow account.
-The lawyer's share of the funds should be withdrawn from the account as soon as it is earned or due, unless the client disputes the withdrawal.
-In that event, the disputed portion of the funds should be left intact in the escrow account until the dispute is resolved (see Code of Professional Responsibility DR9-102[b][4] [22 NYCRR 1200.46(b)(4)]).
+Funds in which the lawyer and the client have a present or potential shared interest are also required to be deposited into a special account.
+Once the deposited funds become available, the client should be promptly paid their share (see RPC 1.15[c][4]).
+The lawyer's share of the funds should be withdrawn as soon as it is earned or due, unless the client disputes payment of the fee.
+In that event, only the disputed portion of the funds should remain intact in the special account until the dispute is resolved (see RPC 1.15[b][4]).